Subsampling Spectral Clustering for Large-Scale Social Networks: Abstract

 \section{Abstract}

 The rapid development of science and technology has generated large amounts of network data, leading to significant computational challenges for network community detection.
 Here, we propose a novel subsampling spectral clustering algorithm to identify community structures in large-scale networks with limited computing resources.
-More precisely, spectral clustering is conducted using only the information of a small subsample of the network nodes, resulting in a huge reduction in computational time.
+More precisely, we first construct a subnetwork by simple random subsampling from entire network, and then we extend the existing spectral clustering to the subnetwork for estimating the community labels for entire network nodes.
 As a result, for large-scale datasets, the method can be realized even using a personal computer.
-Specifically, we introduce two different sampling techniques, namely simple random subsampling and degree corrected subsampling.
-The theoretical properties of these two subsampling algorithms for spectral clustering are then established accordingly.
-Finally, to illustrate and evaluate the proposed method, a number of simulation studies and a real data analysis are conducted.
+Moreover, under the stochastic block model and its extension, the degree-corrected stochastic block model, the theoretical properties of the subsampling spectral clustering method are correspondingly established.
+Finally, to illustrate and evaluate the proposed method, a number of simulation studies and two real data analyses are conducted.\\